STAFF SPECIALIST III

 DESIRED OR PREFERRED QUALIFICATIONS

-Knowledge of federal laws and regulations governing food service and School and Community Nutrition programs; knowledge of United States Department of Agriculture (USDA) regulations and their application to OSCNP duties; skill in assessing program data, developing goals, implementing process change, and outcomes; skill in organizing, developing, and presenting training programs; ability to interpret and implement policies and procedures; ability to organize and manage multiple tasks; ability to communicate effectively both verbally and in writing; ability to establish and maintain effective working relationships in a team environment.
+Knowledge of federal laws and regulations governing food service and School and Community Nutrition programs; skill in assessing program data, developing goals, implementing process change, and outcomes; skill in organizing, developing, and presenting training programs; ability to interpret federal laws and United States Department of Agriculture (USDA) regulations and their application to OSCNP duties; ability to interpret and implement policies and procedures; ability to organize and manage multiple tasks; ability to communicate effectively both verbally and in writing; ability to establish and maintain effective working relationships in a team environment.

 LIMITATIONS ON SELECTION